nkkarpov/syncsignature/README.md

-The code of SyncSignature algorithm.
+The code for the SyncSignature algorithm.

 To build the project, execute the following from the root directory.
 ```bash